-ii) Permanence.
-The degree to which the alternative permanently reduces the toxicity, mobility or volume of hazardous substances, including the adequacy of the alternative in destroying the hazardous substances, the reduction or elimination of hazardous substance releases and sources of releases, the degree of irreversibility of waste treatment process, and
+(ii) Permanence.
+The degree to which the alternative permanently reduces the toxicity, mobility, mass, or volume of hazardous substances, including:

+(A) The adequacy of the alternative in destroying the hazardous substances;

+(B) The reduction or elimination of hazardous substance releases and sources of releases;

+(C) The degree of irreversibility of waste treatment process; and

-(the characteristics and quantity of treatment residuals generated.
+(D) The characteristics and quantity of treatment residuals generated;

-(iii) Cost.
-The cost to implement the alternative, including the cost of construction, the net present value of any long-term costs, and agency oversight costs that are cost recoverable.
-Long-term costs include operation and maintenance costs, monitoring costs, equipment replacement costs, and the cost of maintaining institutional controls.
-Cost estimates for treatment technologies shall describe pretreatment, analytical, labor, and waste management costs.
-The design life of the cleanup action shall be estimated and the cost of replacement or repair of major elements shall be included in the cost estimate.

-iv) Effectiveness over the long term.
-Long-term effectiveness includes the degree of certainty that the alternative will be successful, the reliability of the alternative during the period of time hazardous substances are expected to remain on-site at concentrations that exceed cleanup levels, the magnitude of residual risk with the alternative in place, and the effectiveness of controls required to manage treatment residues or remaining wastes.
-The following types of cleanup action components may be used as a guide, in descending order, when assessing the relative degree of long-term effectiveness: Reuse or recycling; destruction or detoxification; immobilization or solidification; on-site or offsite disposal in an engineered, lined and monitored facility; on-site isolation or containment with attendant engineering controls; and
+((iii) Effectiveness over the long term.
+The degree to which the alternative is effective over the long term.

+(A) Factors.
+When assessing the long-term effectiveness of the alternative, consider the following at a minimum:

+(I) The degree of certainty that the alternative will be successful;

+(II) The reliability of the alternative during the period of time hazardous substances are expected to remain on-site at concentrations that exceed cleanup levels;

+(III) The resilience of the alternative to climate change impacts;

+(IV) The magnitude of residual risk with the alternative in place; and

+(V) The effectiveness of controls required to manage treatment residues or remaining wastes.

+(B) Hierarchy.
+Except as provided for sediment sites and cleanup units in WAC 173-204-570(4)(b), when assessing the relative degree of long-term effectiveness of cleanup action components, the following types of components may be used as a guide, in descending order:

+(I) Reuse or recycling;

+(II) Destruction or detoxification;

+(III) Immobilization or solidification;

+(IV) On-site or offsite disposal in an engineered, lined and monitored facility;

+(V) On-site isolation or containment with attendant engineering controls; and

-(institutional controls and monitoring.
+(VI) Institutional controls and monitoring;

-(v) Management of short-term risks.
-The risk to human health and the environment associated with the alternative during construction and implementation, and the effectiveness of measures that will be taken to manage such risks.
+((iv) Management of short-term risks.
+The risk to human health and the environment associated with the alternative during construction and implementation, and the effectiveness of the alternative to manage such risks;

-vi) Technical and administrative implementability.
-Ability to be implemented including consideration of whether the alternative is technically possible, availability of necessary offsite facilities, services and materials, administrative and regulatory requirements, scheduling, size, complexity, monitoring requirements, access for construction operations and monitoring, and
+((v) Technical and administrative implementability.
+The ability to implement the alternative, including consideration of:

+(A) Whether the alternative is technically possible;

+(B) The availability of necessary offsite facilities, services, and materials;

+(C) Administrative and regulatory requirements;

+(D) Scheduling, size, and complexity;

+(E) Monitoring requirements;

+(F) Access for construction operations and monitoring; and

-(integration with existing facility operations and other current or potential remedial actions.
+(G) Integration with existing facility operations and other current or potential remedial actions;

-(vii) Consideration of public concerns.
-Whether the community has concerns regarding the alternative and, if so, the extent to which the alternative addresses those concerns.
-This process includes concerns from individuals, community groups, local governments, tribes, federal and state agencies, or any other organization that may have an interest in or knowledge of the site.
+((vi) Consideration of public concerns.
+Whether the community has concerns about the alternative and, if so, the extent to which the alternative addresses those concerns.
+Consider concerns from individuals, community groups, local governments, tribes, federal and state agencies, or any other organization that may have an interest in or knowledge of the site; and